 The Center for Global Action (CGA) at Adventures in Missions is the home for the Apprentice Program.
-The Apprentice Program is a launching pad dedicated to holistic development through community, discipleship and apprenticeship.
+The Apprentice Program is a launching pad dedicated to holistic development through community, discipleship, and apprenticeship.

 When Jesus said, "Go and make disciples of all nations," he commissioned us as global activists.
 We want to equip you to follow that call.

 Participants need to be at least 20 years old and less than 35.
 We anticipate an average age of 25 years old.

 Initially, any and all recent Adventures alumni are welcome to apply.
 The acceptance process for admission to the CGA will be driven by a good reference and evaluation from past leaders, coaches, and team members.
 The CGA curriculum is currently designed around principles and experiences encountered during kingdom journeys like the World Race.
 Currently, the CGA program is open only to Passport and World Race alumni.

 Apprentices need to commit to personal development through community, discipleship, and apprenticeship.
-The CGA/Apprentice Program is designed to facilitate development (or growth) spiritually, relationally, professionally and emotionally.
-We want to produce mature contributors in the Kingdom.
+The CGA/Apprentice Program is designed to facilitate development (or growth) spiritually, relationally, professionally, and emotionally.
+We want to produce mature contributors in the kingdom.
 It is important that apprentices are not only willing to grow, but are eager for it.

 Scholarship money is limited and will be awarded on a first come, first served basis.
 Scholarship eligibility is determined by need and length of commitment.

 January and September each year.